-Let's Get Real Here, Mental Health & Substance Abuse.
+Let's Get Real Here, Mental Health & Substance Abuse

-The Most Taboo Topics as they come.
+are two of the Most Taboo Topics as they come.

 But Let's Take a Step Back

 Let me give you a quick recap of my younger brother Vince.
 We grew up close.
 He is 13 months younger than myself & I would consider us, "best friend" kind of close.
 Even in high school.
 We were a package sibling deal with so many of the same friends, dances, parties etc. We separated during college days.
 I went to University of Arizona, and my brother went to Fresno state.

 - 2 college degrees from CSFU (Agriculture & Construction Management)

 - The guy every mom LOVES.